-The IACUC also sponsors monthly didactic ("Level II") and "hands-on" training sessions for scientists, research technicians, and others involved in animal research.
-This training program, which is described in the IACUC Policy entitled "Required Training.pdf" is designed to ensure that these individuals understand the principles of humane animal care and are qualified to handle the species proposed for use.
-All research personnel who work with animals must attend a "Level II" seminar within six months of their association with an animal research study.
+The IACUC also sponsors monthly didactic ("Level II") and "hands-on" (Level III) training sessions for scientists, research technicians, and others involved in animal research.
+Level II is a training program, which is described in the IACUC Policy entitled "Required Training.pdf" is designed to ensure that these individuals understand the principles of humane animal care and are qualified to handle the species proposed for use.
+All research personnel listed on an animal-use proposal must attend a "Level II" seminar within 90 days of their association with an animal research study.
 Those who have not met training requirements at the time of proposal submission are informed of the need to do so during the proposal review process; animal use privileges are contingent upon meeting the IACUC training requirements.

 Contents of Level 2 Training Seminar Packet

 Special Report: Guidelines for Animal Surgery in Research and Testing - American Journal of Veterinarians Vol. 54, No. 9 September 1993